Octopus Energy: Electricity generation

 In its early years the company did not generate gas or electricity, instead making purchases on the wholesale markets.
 In 2019, Octopus stated that all its electricity came from renewable sources, and began to offer a "green" gas tariff with carbon offsetting.
 In July 2021, Octopus acquired sister company Octopus Renewables which claims to be the UK's largest investor in solar farms, and also invests in wind power and anaerobic digesters.
 At the time of the acquisition, the generation assets were reported to be worth over £3.4 billion.

 In October 2020, Octopus partnered with Tesla Energy to power the Tesla Energy Plan, which is designed to power a home with 100% clean energy either from solar panels or Octopus.
-The plan allows households to become part of the UK Tesla Virtual Power Plant, which connects a network homes that generate, store and return electricity to grid at peak times.
+The plan allows households to become part of the UK Tesla Virtual Power Plant, which connects a network of homes that generate, store and return electricity to grid at peak times.

 In January 2021, Octopus acquired two 73 m wind turbines to power their 'Fan Club' tariff, which offers households living near its turbines cheaper electricity prices when the wind is blowing strongly.
 Customers on the tariff get a 20% discount on the unit price when the turbines are spinning, and a 50% discount when the wind is above 8 m/s (20 mph).
 In November 2021, Octopus Energy announced plans to raise £4 billion to fund the global expansion of its Fan Club model, which would be expanded to include solar farms.
 By 2030, Octopus aims to supply around 2.5 million households with green electricity through Fan Club schemes.

 Also in November 2021, Octopus Energy Group signed a deal with Elia Group at COP26 to build a "smart" green grid across Belgium and Germany.
 The company's flexibility platform KrakenFlex will be used together with Elia Group's energy data affiliate, re.alto, to enable electric vehicles, heat pumps and other green technologies to be used for grid balancing.

 In January 2022, it was announced that Octopus Renewables had bought the Broons/Biterne-Sud wind farm in Cotes d'Armor, northeast Brittany, France from Energiequelle for an undisclosed price.
-In June of that year, the group's fund management team bought the rights to develop the 35MW Gaishecke wind farm near Frankfurt, Germany.
+In June of that year, the group's fund management team bought the rights to develop the 35 MW Gaishecke wind farm near Frankfurt, Germany.

 In September 2023, Octopus Energy acquired a 10% stake in a 731.5 MW wind farm located off the coast of Vlissingen.
-Octopus also took a 10% stake in the 714MW East Anglia One wind farm in April 2025.
+Octopus also took a 10% stake in the 714 MW East Anglia One wind farm in April 2025.

 In September 2024, Octopus Energy acquired four solar projects from BayWa in Bristol, Essex, Wiltshire, and East Riding.
 They have a combined capacity of 222 megawatts.